-SMART Boards in all Classrooms
+SMART Boards or Flat Panel Screens in all Classrooms

-Teachers can use Microsoft Teams to stream their classroom to students how may be at home for extended illnesses.
+Teachers can use Microsoft Teams to stream their classroom to students who may be at home for extended illnesses.
 They also have the ability to record their lessons for students who missed a class or those who would benefit from being able to watch and listen to the content again.
 Many teachers have leveraged this option so that they can provide a pre-recorded lecture to a substitute for days that the teacher knows they are going to be out.

 High School and Middle School Student Laptops